DavidStinson/chajr/README.md

 ### Wow, why did you name your file x / why did you divide your files into directories like that / why did you defer JS execution?
 This is all terrible, this is truly unusable garbage!

 You're welcome to modify or distribute any part of this script!
-Adapt it for yourself, or your organization and make it you own.
+Adapt it for yourself, or your organization and make it your own.

 ---